Best Gengar build in Pokémon UNITE | Dot Esports

 Fluffy Tail

-Gengar has very little problems clearing camps, but there’s always room to do so quicker.
-The Fluffy Tail and its vital stun and damage increase to Wild Pokémon is exceptionally helpful while Gengar is still a Gastly or Haunter, as they do not have full access to the combos that Gengar does.
-The item even has pay-offs late-game, since it will affect Drednaw and Rotom camps—even giving you and your team an edge against Zapdos.
+Gengar has very few problems clearing camps, but there’s always room to do so more quickly.
+With its vital stun and damage increase to Wild Pokémon, the Fluffy Tail is exceptionally helpful while Gengar is still a Gastly or Haunter and can’t use Gengar’s big combos.
+The item even pays off in the late game, since it will affect Drednaw and Rotom camps, and can even give you and your team an edge against Zapdos.

 Slow Smoke

-Another one of Gengar’s flaws is its inability to open situations where the rest of its team can engage.
-If the player isn’t planning to go in and defeat an opponent in one fell swoop, Gengar may be on the receiving end of some unexpected visitors ready to take advantage of its low defenses.
+Gengar’s inability to open situations where the rest of its team can engage is another one of its flaws.
+If it doesn’t defeat an enemy quickly, Gengar may be on the receiving end of some unexpected visitors ready to take advantage of its low defenses.
 One way that Gengar can be a team player is by taking the Slow Smoke, which slows opponents in an area for a short duration.
-That way Gengar can set up beneficial situations for itself that not only can it escape if needed, but its teammates will be able to capitalize easily as well.
+The item lets Gengar set up beneficial situations for itself that allow it to escape if needed and lets teammates capitalize easily on it as well.

 Moves